MJoergen/HyperRAM/src/hyperram/README.md

 ## `hyperram_rx.vhd`
 This handles the receive data, i.e. the path from the HyperRAM device to the controller.
 It uses one additional clock at 200 MHz for controlling the input delay.
-Data from the HyperRAM device arrives synchronuous with the RWDS signal.
-In other words, the RWDS signal functions as a clock, except it is not free-running.
+Data (DQ) from the HyperRAM device arrives synchronuous with the RWDS signal.
+In other words, the RWDS signal functions as a source synchronous clock, except it is not free-running.

 The RWDS signal has a second purpose as well, in that it indicates the latency of the current transaction.
-The RWDS signal is therefore fed to the main HyperRAM controller as a data signal as well.
+The RWDS signal is therefore also fed to the main HyperRAM controller as a data signal.

 The receive path delays the `RWDS` signal by 90 degrees using an IDELAY primitive, and then uses this as a clock signal to sample the `DQ` input, see the following timing diagram: